adamtilson/ense271/lab-1/lab-doc.md

         - It can be useful to do this process with the client.
 This is what you want to build first.
     - Some groups use a different card color for this row.

-- Everything underneath are `Tasks`, or `Details` in decreasing importance.
+- Everything underneath are `Tasks`, or `Details` in decreasing frequency of use.
     - These are our skeletal `ribs.`

-* It is important to note that there may be some differences in terminology between how other people use this technology.

-## In Practice...
+* Some sources use minor differences in terminology for different levels of granuarity

 In the real world, Software developers rarely stick to rigidly defined rules, and modify these techniques as needed.
 - Some people want more levels of granularity, some want fewer.
 - You may see two colours of cards used, one for the backbone and one for tasks, or three colours, for the backbone, walking skeleton and tasks.

-I've also seen this tool mixed with Kanban as follows (Holub): include "piles" of tasks on the sides: on the left are ideas that you are still working on / not sure how it fits into the big picture yet, but you don't want to lose, and a pile on the right for features which are complete to give a motivating sense of progression.

 Finally, software has made this process completely virtual, which we will demonstrate using Stories on Board.

-## In Images...
+## Modern Visual Example:

+Here's a more complete example using 2 colors...

 Laying out cards and arranging into lanes